everlutionsk/navigation-bundle/README.md

 By implementing `getFilters(): Everlution\Navigation\Filter\NavigationFilterInterface[]` you can provide array of any filters you wish.

-We provide the `Everlution\Filter\RoleFilter` which will filter out the items which supports the roles provided by role provider.
-You can use `Everlution\Navigation\Filter\RoleProvider` or you can create custom provider by implementing `Everlution\Navigation\Filter\RoleProviderInterface`.
+We provide the `Everlution\Navigation\Filter\FilterByRole` which will filter out the items which supports the roles provided by role provider.
+You can use `Everlution\Navigation\Filter\RoleProvider` or you can create custom provider by implementing `Everlution\Navigation\Filter\RolesProviderInterface`.
 In order to filter items by role you need to implement `Everlution\Navigation\Item\HasSupportedRolesInterface` in each of the navigation items within the navigation.

 Example: